pi108/PROJECT_2_PREP_01/README.md

 5. Folder called "templates" that contains a file called "index.html" which is used to create the webpage.
 The webpage has 10 views / visualizations (1 panel, 1 map, 1 gauge chart, 1 pie chart, 3 boxes, and 3 bar charts) that update dynamically when a user makes a selection.
 6. File called "requirements.txt" which contains the requirements of the libraries / files that are needed for the application to run in AWS.
 7. A zip folder called "PROJECT_2_PREP_01.zip" which contains the above 6 files and folders, that was pushed to AWS.
-8. A folder called "images" thatr contains images of our Website.
+8. A folder called "images" that contains images of our Website.

 ## Data Extraction:
-This project is about a website visualtion exercise using COVID-19 data.
+This project is about a website visualization exercise using COVID-19 data.
 <br>
 <br>
 As per wikipedia.org: